foam-framework/foam2/src/foam/dao/README.md

   System.out.println(delegate.getClass().getSimpleName());
 ```

 This in fact comes built in to each EasyDAO in a method called printDecorators which you may wish to use.
-One of the advantages of having an EasyDAO decorator at the tail of each chain is simply being able to call it using the built dao,
+One of the advantages of having an EasyDAO decorator at the EasyDAO side of each chain is simply being able to call it using the built DAO,

 ```java
 EasyDAO dao = new foam.dao.EasyDAO.Builder(x)